tellor-io/tellorToo/README.md

 * Allow your contract to read from TellorToo

 TellorToo is a centralized oracle and allows for faster data feeds.
-However, Tellor's data from Ethereum will supersede the centralized oracle's value if the user challenges the validity of the value submitted.
+However, Tellor's data from Ethereum will supersede the centralized oracle's value if the user challenges the validity of the value provided.

 ```solidity
 import "./UsingTellor.sol";